Plans from $29 · One-time payment · No subscription See Pricing

 Third-party claim

-Laptop, child's car seat, equipment — itemize your property and generate a demand for full replacement cost.
+Laptop, child's car seat, gear in the trunk: itemize what was in the vehicle and generate a demand for full replacement cost.

-Every claim package includes a 5-document escalation toolkit — automatically personalized to your state, insurer, and claim amount.
+Every claim package ships with a 5-document escalation toolkit, personalized to your state, your insurer, and your claim amount.

 Follow-Up Email

-Professionally worded follow-up when the adjuster goes silent.
-References your original demand and sets a response deadline.
+For when the adjuster goes quiet.
+References your original demand and sets a clear response deadline.

 Counter-Offer Dispute Letter

-When they come back too low.
-Professionally disputes their offer, references your documentation, and makes a counter-demand.
+For when they come back too low.
+Disputes their offer, references your documentation, and lays out the counter-demand.

 State DOI Complaint

 Draft narrative for your state's Department of Insurance complaint.
-Includes the correct agency name, filing URL, and your claim facts organized for the DOI's standard complaint form.
-Filing a DOI complaint often prompts quick insurer movement.
+Includes the correct agency name, the filing URL, and your claim facts laid out the way the DOI's standard form expects them.
+A DOI complaint tends to get an insurer's attention fast.

 Small Claims Court Notice

 A firm notice of intent to file in small claims.
 Includes your state's small claims limit and whether your claim qualifies.
-Insurers frequently settle before court dates.
+Insurers often settle before the court date rather than send someone.

 Unfair Practices Notice

-For first-party claims (against your own insurer), a formal notice citing your state's Unfair Claims Settlement Practices Act.
-Documents insurer conduct for potential escalation with an attorney.
+For first-party claims (the ones against your own insurer): a formal notice citing your state's Unfair Claims Settlement Practices Act.
+Documents the insurer's conduct in case you decide to bring in an attorney later.

-Real outcomes from real people who stopped accepting the first offer.
+Real outcomes from people who stopped accepting the first offer.

 "State Farm offered me $1,100 for diminished value.
 I used Claim Maximizer, sent the demand letter, and settled for $4,200.
 The Pro plan paid for itself 30x over."